Last updated on .

 Architecture of the Basilica of the Immaculate Conception

 The Basilica of the Immaculate Conception was built in the Neo-Gothic style entirely of hand-carved stone.
-It takes up an area of 1,680 square meters and can be seen from the neighboring town of Andes.
+It consists of a central nave with two aisle.
+It covers an area of 1,680 square meters and can be seen from the neighboring town of Andes.

-Behind the Basilica of the Immaculate Conception is the Priest’s House (Casa Cural).
-It contains a finely carved wooden door and window frames.
+Behind the Basilica of the Immaculate Conception is the Presbytery (Casa Cural).
+It’s a typical Colonial-style home with a finely carved wooden door and window frames.

 Town Hall of Jardín